Hidden-bottom hadronic decays of $\Upsilon(10753)$ with a $\eta^{(\prime)}$ or $\omega$ emission

-By checking the status of the bottomonia collected in Particle Data Group (PDG) \cite{Zyla:2020zbs}, it is easy to find that compared with charmonium family, bottomonium family is far from been established.
-Until now, above the $B\bar{B}$ threshold, experiments have only observed three vector bottomonia $\Upsilon(10580)$, $\Upsilon(10860)$ and $\Upsilon(11020)$, which, for the sake of convenience, can be abbreviated as $\Upsilon(4S)$, $\Upsilon(5S)$ and $\Upsilon(6S)$, respectively.
+When checking the status of the bottomonia collected in Particle Data Group (PDG) \cite{Zyla:2020zbs}, it is easy to find that compared with charmonium family, bottomonium family is far from been established.
+Until now, above the $B\bar{B}$ threshold, experiments have only observed three vector bottomonia $\Upsilon(10580)$, $\Upsilon(10860)$ and $\Upsilon(11020)$.
 Thus, to construct bottomonium family, finding more bottomonia is a crucial step.
 Along this line, the Belle and further Belle II experiments are playing important roles in exploring new bottomonium \cite{Kou:2018nap}.

 Recently, the Belle Collaboration reanalyzed the cross section of $e^{+}e^{-}\to\Upsilon(nS)\pi^{+}\pi^{-}$ ($n=1,2,3$) and updated their measurements to supersede the previous result \cite{Santel:2015qga,Abdesselam:2019gth}.
-In their new analysis, apart from the already known resonances $\Upsilon(5S)$ and $\Upsilon(6S)$ \cite{Besson:1984bd,Lovelock:1985nb,Santel:2015qga,He:2014sqj,Abdesselam:2015zza,Yin:2018ojs}, a new structure near 10.75 GeV, which is refereed to be $\Upsilon(10753)$ in PDG \cite{Zyla:2020zbs}, appears in the $\Upsilon(nS)\pi^{+}\pi^{-}$ ($n=1,2,3$) invariant mass spectrum, whose mass and width are fitted as $M=(10752.7\pm5.9^{+0.7}_{-1.1})$ MeV and $\Gamma=(35.5^{+17.6 +3.9}_{-11.3 -3.3})$ MeV, respectively.
+In their new analysis, apart from the already known resonances $\Upsilon(10860)$ and $\Upsilon(11020)$ \cite{Besson:1984bd,Lovelock:1985nb,Santel:2015qga,He:2014sqj,Abdesselam:2015zza,Yin:2018ojs}, a new structure near 10.75 GeV, which is refereed to be $\Upsilon(10753)$ in PDG \cite{Zyla:2020zbs}, appears in the $\Upsilon(nS)\pi^{+}\pi^{-}$ ($n=1,2,3$) invariant mass spectrum, whose mass and width are fitted as $M=(10752.7\pm5.9^{+0.7}_{-1.1})$ MeV and $\Gamma=(35.5^{+17.6 +3.9}_{-11.3 -3.3})$ MeV, respectively.
 Additionally, its spin-parity is indicated to be $J^{PC}=1^{--}$ by the requirement of the production processes.
 This new reported bottomonium-like structure quickly inspired theorist's interests in revealing its inner structure, where the conventional bottomonium state assignment \cite{Chen:2019uzm,Li:2019qsg} and several exotic state interpretations, which include tetraquark state \cite{Ali:2020svd,Wang:2019veq} and hybrid state \cite{TarrusCastella:2019lyq,TarrusCastella:2021fob}, and kinetic effect \cite{Bicudo:2019ymo,Bicudo:2020qhp} were proposed.